gnunn-gitops/argocd-assistant/README.md

 1. Lightspeed requires an OpenShift user which is not something that Argo CD has any concept of.
 Working around it by using a token from a service account but longer term would be nice if Lightspeed could accept an Argo CD token and API URL for validation

-2. Uses the query API rather then the streaming query API which would provide a better experience

-3. The Lightspeed streaming API doesn't work with the Argo CD Proxy Extension, it always returns a single response rather then chunk by chunk as far as I can tell

-4. No luck getting the proxy extension to access a secret other then the default `argocd-secret` for the openshift token needed for the authorization header which makes setup a bit more complex.
+2. When MCP comes into play for Lightspeed I'm not sure there is a way to pass the Argo CD user token with the Argo CD extension since it gets scrubbed (https://github.com/argoproj/argo-cd/blob/master/server/extension/extension.go#L511).
+In the browser the Argo CD token is an http protected cookie so the extension code cannot access it (which makes sense).